Russia-Ukraine War: What to know on Russia’s war in Ukraine

-On Day 11 of Russia’s war on Ukraine, Russian troops shelled encircled cities and a pro-Russian officialsaid safe-passage corridors would open again for residents of the besieged port city of Mariupol.
+Ukrainian President Volodymyr Zelenskyy called for a global boycott of all Russian products –- including oil — ahead of a third round of talks between Russian and Ukrainian leaders planned for Monday.

+More than 1.7 million Ukrainians had been forced from the country.
+Zelenskyy urged his people to keep resisting, and Ukraine’s foreign minister said more than 20,000 people from 52 countries had volunteered to fight in Ukraine’s newly created international legion.

-The number of Ukrainians forced from their country increased to 1.5 million and the Kremlin’s rhetoric grew, with Russian President Vladimir Putin warning that Ukrainian statehood is in jeopardy.
-He likened the West’s sanctions on Russia to “declaring war.”
+Russian President Vladimir Putin likened the West’s sanctions on Russia to “declaring war.”

-Ukrainian officials confirmed that evacuations from the city would take place starting from 12 p.m. local time.

-Ukrainian officials said Russian artillery fire and airstrikes had prevented residents from leaving before the agreed-to evacuations got underway Saturday.
+Russia announced a cease-firestarting Monday morning and the opening of humanitarian corridors in several areas to allow hundreds of thousands of Ukrainian civilians to flee the fighting, even as its forces continued to pummel Ukrainian cities.

+Ukrainian Interior Ministry adviser Anton Gerashchenko has blamed Russian artillery fire for halting efforts to evacuate an estimated 200,000 civilians from Mariupol, where food, water and medicine are scarce.
 Putin accused Ukraine of sabotaging the effort.

-Russia has sought to cut off Ukraine’s access to the Sea of Avrov in the south.
+Russia has sought to cut off Ukraine’s access to the Sea of Azov in the south.
 Capturing Mariupol could allow Russia to establish a land corridor to Crimea, which it annexed in 2014.

-Eduard Basurin, spokesman for the military in separatist-held Donetsk territory, said safe passage corridors for residents would also be opened for residents of Volnovakha.

 WHAT ELSE IS HAPPENING ON THE GROUND?

-Russian forces launched hundreds of missiles and artillery attacks across the country, including dropping powerful bombs on residential areas of Chernihiv, a city north of the capital of Kyiv, Ukrainian officials said.
-But a mileslong Russian armored column threatening the capital was still stalled outside Kyiv.
+Russian forces launched hundreds of missiles and artillery attacks, dropping powerful bombs on residential areas of Chernihiv, a city north of the capital of Kyiv, Ukrainian officials said.
+But a miles-long Russian armored column threatening the capital remained stalled outside Kyiv.

-President Volodymyr Zelenskyy said Ukrainian forces were holding key cities in the central and southeastern part of the country, while the Russians were trying to block and keep encircled Kharkiv, Mykolaiv, Chernihiv and Sumy.
+On Sunday evening, Mykolaiv in the south and Kharkiv, the country’s second-largest city, were also shelled.

+A senior American defense official said Sunday the U.S. believes about 95% of the Russian forces that had been arrayed around Ukraine are now inside the country.
+Ukrainian air and missile defenses remain effective and in use, and the Ukrainian military continues to fly aircraft and to employ air defense assets, the official said.

-Ukrainian forces were also defending Odesa, Ukraine’s biggest port city, from Russian ships, Ukrainian presidential adviser Oleksiy Arestovich said.
+Ukrainian forces were also defending Odesa, Ukraine’s largest port city, from Russian ships, Ukrainian presidential adviser Oleksiy Arestovich said.

-Russian troops took control of the southern port city of Kherson last week.
-Ukrainian forces have managed to keep control of key cities in central and southeastern Ukraine, Zelenskyy said.
+The Russian Defense Ministry on Sunday announced plans to strike Ukraine’s military-industrial complex, and alleged Ukrainian forces were plotting to blow up an experimental nuclear reactor in Kharkiv and to blame it on Russia.
+The ministry offered no evidence to back its claims, which could not be independently verified.

 ZELENSKYY PUSHES CALL FOR NO-FLY ZONE